Vyral/scott-hoffman/_posts/2019-04-12-the-difference-between-a-pre-approval-and-a-pre-qualification.md

   looking at their differences.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Scott+Hoffman/The+Difference+Between+a+Pre-Approval+and+a+Pre-Qualification.mp4
-pullquote: Sellers see pre-approval as a guarantee.
+pullquote: Sellers see a pre-approval as a guarantee.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image: /uploads/scott-hoffman-ss-vs-email.jpg
-youtube_code: znvyKgcVZAc
+youtube_code: px6F5-VmUQk
 ---

 {% include youtube.html %}